ea4eoz/ka-keyer/README.md

     #define WEIGHT_HIGH 50
 ```

 These two lines define the maximum and minimumdit weight.
 Please, do not go over 50% (it sounds awful) and do not go under 30%, as the dih is too short to be easily heard.
 Nominal value is 50%.
-Using WinKeyer commands through a computer you can go as low as 10% and as high as 90%.

 ```
     #define RATIO_LOW 30
     #define RATIO_HIGH 40
 ```

 These two lines define the maximum and minimum ratios for the dash.
-Using WinKeyer commands through a computer you can go as low as 20 (1:2) and as high as 40 (1:4).
-Nominal value is 30 (1:3)
+Nominal value is 30 (1:3).

 These ranges has been selected as the most useful ones for high speed CW intelligibility as well as normal and casual Morse speeds.
 I don't recomment you to change them.